Meet the Centre team

 Research Gate profile: https://www.researchgate.net/profile/Paul_Nash5

-Outside of work Sally enjoys playing golf and has played for the Church of England, supporting Spurs, blogging and walking - preferably by the sea.
+Outside of work Sally enjoys playing golf and has played for the Church of England, supporting Spurs, watching other sport, blogging and walking - preferably by the sea.

 Research Gate Profile: https://www.researchgate.net/profile/Sally_Nash